mrmattwright/mrmattwright/README.md

 ## 👀 Introduction

 What even is this?
-Well..you know you get those emails from people you don't know and you have to go and look them up on LinkedIn or something to figure out who they are?
-Well this is my attempt to make that easier for you.
+It's an attempt for people to understand what it's like to work with me and

+If you think there should be something added or amended here, please feel free to make a [PR](https://github.com/mrmattwright/mrmattwright/pulls).
+I'm not precious about this.
+If I'm acting incosistently with what I've written here, please [raise an issue](https://github.com/mrmattwright/mrmattwright/issues) or talk to me.

-## 🧠 Peronality profile and insights
+## 🧠 Personality profile and insights

 TODO: Add DISC or OCEAN.

 ## ⚡️ Fun fact

-TODO: That time I helped cause the GFC or the other time I went on holiday, got invovled in nationwide riot, chartered a plane, was in a 7.9 earthquake and nearly died at sea after my girlfriend at the time caught a flesh eating virus. **All on the same trip**
+TODO: That time I helped cause the GFC or the other time I went on holiday, got involved in nationwide riot, chartered a plane, was in a 7.9 earthquake and nearly died at sea after my girlfriend at the time caught a flesh eating virus. **All on the same trip**

 ## 🗣️ Communication Preferences